 What is NOT included:

 - International airfare between your home and Kasane, Botswana (BBK)

 - Personal purchases (including curios, spirits, telephone calls, etc.)

-The cost of this all-inclusive safari is $4,295 per person sharing.
-If a single, there is a supplemental charge that takes your price slightly upward to $5,150.
+The cost of this all-inclusive safari is $5,795 per person sharing.
+If a single, there is a supplemental charge due to limited room count on the boat and that cost is $7,795 for a private room.
 The same rate applies for each participant regardless of whether they are doing photography or just enjoying the beauty of nature.
 This fee includes airfare from Johannesburg to/from Chobe National Park, any ground transfers as well as hotel accommodation and all meals.
-There is an initial deposit of $1,000 for this trip.
+There is a non-refundable initial deposit of $2,000 for this trip.

-Necessary Fine Print: Botswana and Zimbabwe are stable countries, but the world is changing and Africa is changing with it.
+Necessary Fine Print: We encourage everyone to consider travel insurance.
+Botswana is a stable country, but Covid has changed the way one should consider travel.
+The world is changing, and Africa is changing with it.
 We will attempt to adhere to this itinerary as much as possible.
-However, certain conditions (political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
+However, certain conditions (global pandemic, political, climatic, environmental, cultural, or wildlife migrations) may necessitate changes in the itinerary.
 We reserve the right to alter any itinerary at any time, if necessary.
 We will attempt to notify participants of changes as far in advance as possible.
 Costs incurred by such changes will be the responsibility of the participant.

 What Do I Do Next?